- The tax reform bill that passed in December 2017 eliminated the ability to recharacterize Roth conversions for taxable years after 2017.

-There are good reasons to convert a traditional IRA to a Roth IRA.
-Among them is a Roth’s tax-free growth potential and the ability to take tax-free withdrawals in retirement can have many many advantages.1
+There are good reasons to convert a traditional IRA to a Roth IRA through the ability to take tax-free withdrawals in retirement can have many many advantages.1

-- The value of your investments in the converted Roth IRA has declined since the date of the conversion.
+- The value of investments in the converted Roth IRA has declined since the date of the conversion.

-- Your taxable income has ended up being higher than you expected and/or the additional income from the Roth IRA conversion has bumped you into a higher federal income tax bracket.
+- Higher than expected taxable income and/or the additional income from the Roth IRA conversion resulted in a bump to a higher federal income tax bracket.

-- You've determined that your taxable income in retirement will likely be lower than you expected, reducing the potential benefits of a Roth IRA’s tax-free distributions.
+- Taxable income in retirement will likely be lower than expected, reducing the potential benefits of a Roth IRA’s tax-free distributions.

-- You don't have enough cash on hand to pay the taxes.
+- Not enough cash on hand to pay the taxes resulting from the conversion.

-The process of reversing a Roth IRA conversion is known as recharacterization.
-It needs to be completed by the last date, including extensions, for filing or refiling your prior-year tax return, which is typically on or about October 15.
-You can generally recharacterize all or a portion of what you converted.
-And if you change your mind again, assets that you recharacterize to a traditional IRA can be reconverted to a Roth IRA in the next tax year after the conversion or 30 days after the recharacterization, whichever is later.
+The process of reversing a Roth IRA needs to be completed by the last date, including extensions, for filing or refiling a prior-year tax return, which is typically on or about October 15.
+All or a portion of what was converted can generally be recharacterized.
+And assets that are recharacterized to a traditional IRA can be reconverted to a Roth IRA in the next tax year after the conversion or 30 days after the recharacterization, whichever is later.

-Consider the following simple hypothetical example of an investor who recharacterized because his Roth IRA balance declined after he converted.
 Richard, looking to take advantage of the potential benefits of a Roth IRA in retirement, converted $50,000 from his traditional IRA to a Roth IRA on March 1, 2017.
-He planned to pay $12,500 from his taxable brokerage account to cover federal income tax on the conversion when he filed his taxes on April 15.
+He planned to pay $12,500 from his taxable brokerage account to cover federal income tax on the conversion (he’s in the 25% bracket) when he files his 2017 taxes.

-Richard filed and paid the tax before the usual deadline of April 15, 2018, but the value of the investments in his Roth IRA were down to $30,000 by the end of July of the following year.
+Richard filed and paid the tax before the usual deadline of April 15, 2018, but the value of the investments in his Roth IRA was down to $30,000 by the end of July of that year.
 Because his tax liability would have been less if he had converted then, Richard decided to recharacterize his conversion to a traditional IRA on August 1, before the October deadline.
 He processed the transaction with his broker and filed an amended tax return to exclude the initial $50,000 conversion from his reported income for prior year.

-When he was eligible, in September, and with the help of his broker, he reconverted his traditional IRA, which in the interim had increased in value to $35,000, to a Roth IRA.
+When he was eligible, on September 1, and with the help of his broker, he reconverted his traditional IRA, which in the interim had increased in value to $35,000, to a Roth IRA.
 This reconverted value will be included in his tax return, with an estimated tax of $8,750.
 Even though the account value has risen somewhat from the low point of $30,000, the recharacterization may still save him $3,750, or 30% of the tax cost of his initial conversion.

 Using recharacterization as a strategy

-You can manage the tax cost of your conversion by using recharacterization strategically.
-Instead of just one conversion or multiple conversions into one Roth IRA account, you can make separate conversions into separate Roth IRA accounts.
-You might do this by asset type or even by individual investments.
-Then you could later choose to recharacterize only those Roth IRAs that have declined in value would be recharacterized.
+The tax cost of a conversion can be managed by using recharacterization strategically.
+Instead of just one conversion or multiple conversions into one Roth IRA account, separate conversions into separate Roth IRA accounts can be done—either by asset type or even by individual investments.
+Then only those Roth IRAs that have declined in value would be recharacterized.
 Current rules (i.e., the rules that apply to conversions made in 2017) allow recharacterizion by account.
-A single account conversion means effectively recharacterizing a pro rata portion of the gains on all your other investments, as well as the losses.
-In fact, if your portfolio overall gains, you will likely not recharacterize at all, and so potentially miss the opportunity to save on the tax cost of conversion on the parts of the portfolio that did decline.
+A single account conversion means effectively recharacterizing a pro rata portion of the gains on all other investments, as well as the losses.
+In fact, if an overall portfolio gains, a recharacterization may not make sense at all, and be a potentially missed opportunity to save on the tax cost of conversion on the parts of the portfolio that did decline.

-Once the recharacterization deadline has passed (usually the following October 15, but if it falls on a weekend, the deadline is the following Monday), you may want to consider consolidating your Roth IRAs into a single account again to make them easier to manage may be something to consider.
+Once the October 15, 2018 recharacterization deadline has passed, consolidating Roth IRAs into a single account again to make them easier to manage may be something to consider.

 Consider this hypothetical example.
 Caroline, age 55, has $100,000 in a traditional IRA, of which $50,000 is invested in U.S. stocks, $10,000 in international stocks, and $40,000 in bonds and bond funds.
 By making several separate conversions into separate Roth IRA accounts, she can help manage her tax liability on the conversions.
 The chart below shows how this could work.

 Converting by asset class enables Caroline to keep the Roth IRA accounts that have increased in value and recharacterize those that haven’t, which could potentially save her $3,500 on the tax cost if she converts the stocks to a Roth again at the lower stock prices.
 She may even want to separate conversions further by individual investments.

-Recharacterization may enable you to reduce your tax liability on a Roth IRA conversion.
-The rules can be confusing, so make sure you check with a tax adviser to understand the potential impact on your tax situation.
-For example, if you choose to recharacterize and then reconvert, the taxable amount may shift from one tax year to another, which may or may not be a good thing.
+Recharacterization may be a chance to reduce the tax liability on a Roth IRA conversion.
+The rules can be confusing, so make sure to check with a tax adviser to understand the potential impact on your tax situation.
+With the tax law changing in 2018, it's vital to be sure of your decisions.